How to utilize the `traefik` command (with examples)

-Use case 1: Start server with default config
+Use case 1: Start the server with the default configuration

 Code: